liesenf/andreasliesenfeld.github.io/README.md

 <p><img src="pic.jpg" alt="Picture" style="float:left;border:2;margin-right: 20px;">

-I am currently a PhD candidate in linguistics at Nanyang Technological University, Singapore.
-A linguist with a professional background in data science, I study talk with a focus on understanding the interplay between social action and linguistic structure.
-I am also developing new tools for conversational (nontask-oriented) dialog systems.
-I have worked on annotations of non-lexical utterances, disfluency and laughter for the application in spoken language understanding (SLU).
-I have also worked on the development of cognitive grammars for conversational systems, i.e. framenets and constructicons. <br />
+A social scientist with a professional background in data science, I study human-human and human-technology interaction with a focus on understanding the interplay between social action and linguistic structure.
+I am also developing tools for voice assistants and dialog agents.
+I have worked on dialog flow, repair and turn design in voice technology, with a particular interest in how non-lexical utterances, disfluency and laughter can be represented in machine-readable formats.
+Previously, I  have also worked on the development of cognitive grammars for speech technology and NLP. <br />

 <br />
 <br />